Hyperfine spectroscopy of optical-cycling transitions in singly ionized thulium: Discussion

 To increase the laser-cooling rate, first, the already known leakage channels of the $313$-nm cycling scheme can be closed, using two frequency tones at $846$, $854.8$, $927/944$ and $1307$\,nm simultaneously.
 Even if this turns out to be insufficient, it will facilitate the search for the remaining repumping transitions as the population will be diverted into the unknown weak decay channels.
 In the $450$-nm cycle, the $749$-nm transition is the only feasible unknown decay channel and it is expected to be strong enough to be relevant \cite{Quinet.1999, Quinet.DREAM, Palmeri.2025}.
 While He-buffer-gas quenching helped finding unknown repumping transitions, in the case of the $749$-nm transition, the estimated lifetime of its lower state ($8957.47$\,cm$^{-1}$) of $\approx\!90$\,ms might be reduced below the mean time of $\approx\,0.63$\,ms the upper state takes to decay into it.
 Consequently, adding the repumping laser in He-buffer gas would not improve the active optical cycling time, so that finding both hyperfine components simultaneously in a vacuum setup would be required.

-\section{Conclusions}
+\subsection{Conclusions}

 In conclusion, we have mapped out the hyperfine structure (HFS) required to assemble operational laser-cooling cycles in \Tmq{169}, combining absorption spectroscopy in a hollow-cathode lamp with fluorescence spectroscopy in an ion trap.
 The data include hyperfine $A$ constants for key excited states, validate a strong $313$-nm cycling transition, and identify a practical $448$/$453$-nm fluorescence-probing and optical-cycling scheme.
 These optical cycles are supported by the near-infrared repumping transitions identified in this work.
+Microwave spectroscopy in the long-lived $12457.29$-cm$^{-1}$ state, which we identified as a potential metastable qubit state, demonstrates the feasibility for microwave-based gates and state preparation.

 Together, these results establish a closed HFS level scheme with MHz-level frequency references, providing the necessary data to constrain unwanted decays to metastable manifolds.
 This spectroscopic foundation reduces the required laser inventory and informs the design of compact, diode-based implementations.
 Future work will focus on quantifying branching ratios, demonstrating direct Doppler cooling, and leveraging the unique $I=\sfrac{1}{2}$, high-$J$ structure of \Tmq{169} for precision metrology and quantum-information primitives.